Families of isogenous elliptic curves ordered by height: Introduction

-\begin{defn} For a point $P_{t} \in C$ parametrized by $t \in K$, define the height $H(P_{t})$ to be the projective height of $\iota(P_{t}) \in \P^{3}$.\end{defn} Note that in Theorem \ref{main}, $H(t)$ is the height of $t$ as an element of $K$.
-If we change the definition of the height from $H(t)$ to $H(P_{t})$ and assume that $H(P_t) \le B$, then we get an \textit{uniform} bound on the number of points $t$ such that $E_t$ and $E^{\prime}_t$ are geometrically isogenous.
+Note that in Theorem \ref{main}, $H(t)$ is the height of $t$ as an element of $\mathbb{P}^{1}_K$.
+If we modify the definition of the height as follows, namely passing from $\mathbb{P}^{1}$ to $\mathbb{P}^{3}$ \begin{defn} For a point $P_{t} \in C$ parametrized by $t \in K$, define the height $H(P_{t})$ to be the projective height of $\iota(P_{t}) \in \P^{3}$.\end{defn} and assume that $H(P_t) \le B$, then we get an \textit{uniform} bound on the number of points $t$ such that $E_t$ and $E^{\prime}_t$ are geometrically isogenous.
 Moreover, this uniform bound only depends on $K$, the height $B$, and the degree of the family. \begin{thm} Assume the same hypothesis as in Theorem \ref{main}.
 Let $S^{\prime}(B)$ be the set Then we have \end{thm}